► New spyshots catch diesel-electric hybrid on test

-► Artist's impression of secret 2019 Jaguar J-Pace
+► Plus artist’s impression of 2019 Jaguar J-Pace

 ► It’s the new luxury SUV from Jag

-Jaguar is preparing a luxury SUV to sit above the already-confirmed F-Pace crossover, nudging it perilously close to Range Rover territory.
-The bombshell is revealed in the latest June 2015 issue of CAR magazine (click here for a preview).
+Jaguar is preparing a luxury SUV to sit above the F-Pace crossover, nudging it perilously close to Range Rover territory – and these spyshots capture what is believed to be a working diesel-electric testbed for Jag’s new range-topper.

-We've uncovered plans for the Jaguar J-Pace and our artist's impression above, by Andrei Avarvarii, reveals the direction design director Ian Callum and his team are pursuing for the biggest Jag surprise in years.
+We’ve previously uncovered plans for the Jaguar J-Pace and our artist’s impression below, by Andrei Avarvarii, reveals the direction design chief Ian Callum and his team are pursuing for the biggest Jag surprise in years.

 Jaguar J-Pace: the lowdown